libotony/daily-dev/source/_posts/Gas-Estimation.md

 `Intrinsic Gas` is deterministic for an transaction while `Runtime Gas` is dynamic.We have a way to evaluate a transaction's `Runtime Gas` by the API `POST /accounts/*`.
 As stated above, the evaluated gas just based on the current `BestBlock's State`.
 The gas cost may change when you send the same transaction to the blockchain with the evaluated gas.
 So the trick is:

 {% note default %}
-**You need to increase the evaluated gas before sending to the blockchain.**
+**You need to increase the evaluated gas before add it to tx gas.**
 {% endnote %}

 <!-- more -->